sassoftware/devsascom-rest-api-samples/DecisionManagement/viya35/treatmentDefinitions_viya35.md

 }
 ```

-### <a name='SearchingTreatmentDefinitionGroupRevision'>Searching a Treatment Definition Group Revision</a>
+### <a name='searching-treatment-definition-group-revision'>Searching a Treatment Definition Group Revision</a>
-Here is an example of searching a treatment definition group.
+Here is an example of how to search a treatment definition group.
 <br/>
  Example: Search by treatment definition name.